teambit/docs/docs/environments/environment-services.md

 Sets the default dependencies (as well as their version and type) for each component handled by the environment.
 That includes peer dependencies used for runtime (for example, `react-dom`) and dev dependencies (for example, `@types/react`).

-### Icon
+### Bundler

-Sets an icon for components handled by the environment.
-This icon will appear next to the component name in the workspace UI navigation.
+Bundles components (compositions, docs, etc.) using the environment's bundler and bundling configurations.
+The generated assets are use both in development (when running the development server) and when exploring component's tagged releases (for example, in the scope UI).